-8.1 Introduction.
+- 8.1.
+Introduction.
 Association clubs are clubs that are sponsored by the Association to foster and promote opportunities for all Association Members and/or Residents to pursue common interests in hobby, recreational, social, service and cultural endeavors.
 The Association club program is designed to encourage the general membership to fully participate and enjoy the programs and facilities provided by the Association within Sun City Mesquite.
-Only clubs that are authorized and sponsored by the Association may use the name "Sun City" or "Sun City Mesquite" in their club name.

-- 8.2 Membership.
+Only clubs that are authorized and sponsored by the Association may use the name "Sun City" or "Sun City Mesquite" in their club name. - 8.2 Membership.
 Membership in an Association club is limited to Members of the Association and Residents of the Community in good standing with the Association.
 Association clubs are organized under these Rules and other written policies adopted by the Board.
-The following general rules apply to Association clubs: - (a) Association club sponsorship will be denied to any proposed club that is or may be affiliated with any national, regional or other geographical entity even if the membership is limited to Sun City Mesquite Residents. - (b) Subject to compliance with these Rules, all other policies adopted by the Board and the requirements of the Association's insurance carrier, the organized activities of the members of Association clubs and the funds on deposit in Association accounts for the benefit of Association clubs are covered under the Association's insurance policies. - (c) Membership in Association clubs must be open to all bona fide Members of the Association and Residents of the Community without discrimination as to race, religion, color, ethnic culture or national heritage.
-The formation of desirable segregated activities for male and female members of the Association may be permitted as long as both genders are provided with an equal opportunity to pursue common interests (e.g., ladies' or men's clubs). - (d) Use by Association clubs of Association space, equipment and facilities is subject to availability on a "first-come, first-served" basis. - (e) Each Association club shall adopt its own policies, and such policies shall not be in conflict with the Association Rules or any other Governing Document.
-Such policies may include the ability of guests to participate in club activities, subject to the requirements of the Association and compliance with the requirements of its insurance carriers. - (f) Applications may be obtained from the Association for proposed Association clubs that consist of at least 12 interested persons. - (g) Association clubs are responsible for the equipment provided by the Association or purchased by the club.
-Association clubs shall take reasonable and prudent measures to ensure the safety of their members. - (h) Club schedules for meeting space within Association facilities must be approved by the Board or a committee appointed by the Board for such purpose. - (i) Upon dissolution of a club, all club-owned equipment and supplies shall be transferred to the custody and ownership of the Association. - (j) Documents, reports and records governing all Association clubs are subject to examination by the Association at its discretion. - (k) Proposed bylaws and guidelines for Association clubs will be required prior to sponsorship by the Association.
+The following general rules apply to Association clubs: - 8.2.1.
+Association club sponsorship will be denied to any proposed club that is or may be affiliated with any national, regional or other geographical entity even if the membership is limited to Sun City Mesquite Residents. - 8.2.2.
+Subject to compliance with these Rules, all other policies adopted by the Board and the requirements of the Association's insurance carrier, the organized activities of the members of Association clubs and the funds on deposit in Association accounts for the benefit of Association clubs are covered under the Association's insurance policies. - 8.2.3.
+Membership in Association clubs must be open to all bona fide Members of the Association and Residents of the Community without discrimination as to race, religion, color, ethnic culture or national heritage.
+The formation of desirable segregated activities for male and female members of the Association may be permitted as long as both genders are provided with an equal opportunity to pursue common interests (e.g., ladies' or men's clubs). - 8.2.4.
+Use by Association clubs of Association space, equipment and facilities is subject to availability on a "first-come, first-served" basis. - 8.2.5.
+Each Association club shall adopt its own policies, and such policies shall not be in conflict with the Association Rules or any other Governing Document.
+Such policies may include the ability of guests to participate in club activities, subject to the requirements of the Association and compliance with the requirements of its insurance carriers. - 8.2.6.
+Applications may be obtained from the Association for proposed Association clubs that consist of at least 12 interested persons. - 8.2.7.
+Association clubs are responsible for the equipment provided by the Association or purchased by the club.
+Association clubs shall take reasonable and prudent measures to ensure the safety of their members. - 8.2.8.
+Club schedules for meeting space within Association facilities must be approved by the Board or a committee appointed by the Board for such purpose.

+- 8.2.9.
+Upon dissolution of a club, all club-owned equipment and supplies shall be transferred to the custody and ownership of the Association. - 8.2.10.
+Documents, reports and records governing all Association clubs are subject to examination by the Association at its discretion. - 8.2.11.
+Proposed bylaws and guidelines for Association clubs will be required prior to sponsorship by the Association.
 Association employees and the Community Manager will assist in club development and growth.

-ARTICLE 9 POLICY OF CORRECTIVE ACTIONS AND SCHEDULE OF FINES
+POLICY OF CORRECTIVE ACTIONS AND SCHEDULE OF FINES